 Department of Community Sustainability

-Steven Gray is an assistant professor in the Department of Community Sustainability.
+Steven Gray is an associate professor in the Department of Community Sustainability.
 His research focuses on socio-environmental modeling and understanding how individuals and groups make decisions about complex social-ecological systems.
 He is currently the lead editor on the book, Environmental Modeling with Stakeholders: Methods, Theories and Applications (Springer 2017).
 His research has been funded domestically by the National Science Foundation, the Socio-Environmental Synthesis Center (SESYNC) and by federal resource management agencies including the National Oceanic and Atmospheric Administration, the United States Department of Agriculture, and the United States Geological Survey.
 Internationally his research has been supported by the Leibniz-Institute, the Australian Academy of Sciences and the Belmont Forum.

 Currently his lab is developing a participatory modeling software called Mental Modeler, which he, his students, and colleagues are applying in a variety of environmental planning and research contexts, including marine spatial planning in Europe, co-created citizen science projects in the US and in Australia, coastal hazard planning in the Pacific Islands, recreational angler decision-making in Germany, wildfire planning in the Pacific Northwest, conservation agricultural planning in Nepal and India, and understanding bushmeat trade dynamics for conservation planning in Tanzania.